Louise of Mecklenburg-Strelitz: War with France

 Napoleon himself occupied Berlin, causing the king, queen and the rest of the royal family to flee, despite Louise's illness, in the dead of winter to Memel in the easternmost part of the kingdom.
 On the journey there, there was no food or clean water, and the king and queen were forced to share the same sleeping arrangements in "one of the wretched barns they call houses", according to one witness traveling with them.

 After various events took place, (Note: Initially after Jena, Napoleon was ready to offer peace terms, but Frederick William ignored the majority of his counselors and decided to continue the war.
 The Battle of Eylau (February 1807) was a small victory against the French, but again the king refused to enter peace negotiations, incorrectly believing that incoming Russian troops would stop the French.
 The Battle of Friedland led to separate French negotiations with Russia and Prussia.)
 Napoleon demanded, from a highly superior position, peace terms in what was to be called the Peace of Tilsit (1807).
 In the midst of these negotiations, the emperor agreed to keep half of Prussia intact.
 The men were joined by Queen Louise; Frederick William had sent for his wife, then pregnant with her daughter Princess Louise, to beg for a better settlement for Prussia, with Louise advising her husband, "For God's sake no shameful peace...[Prussia] should at least not go down without honor."
 As the king felt that her presence might put Napoleon in a "more relaxed mood"; Louise reluctantly agreed to meet the emperor at Tilsit, but only to save Prussia.
 Napoleon had previously attempted to destroy her reputation by questioning Louise's marital fidelity, but the queen met him anyway, attempting to use her beauty and charm to flatter him into more favorable terms.
 Formerly Louise had regularly referred to him as "the Monster", but nevertheless made a request for a private interview with the emperor, whereon she threw herself at his feet; though he was impressed by her grace and determination, Napoleon refused to make any concessions, writing back to his wife Empress Joséphine that Louise "is really charming and full of coquettishness toward me.
 But don't be jealous...it would cost me too dearly to play the gallant."
 Napoleon's attempts to destroy Louise's reputation failed however, and they only made her more beloved in Prussia.
+Yet, Napoleon called Louise "an exquisite woman," telling Tsar Alexander that "instead of depriving her of a crown, one is tempted to lay one at her feet."
 Queen Louise's efforts to protect her adopted country from French aggression secured for her the admiration of future generations.